 Rough drafts are such an added value to attorneys, especially in fast-moving litigation.
 The uncertified rough draft, ideally delivered by the court reporter within hours of the proceedings, is the “unofficial” transcript provided before the final transcript is ready.
 These unofficial transcripts are useful to prepare for future depositions in the case, determine if additional documents are needed, and much, much more.
 The better the quality of the rough, the more helpful it is.
 What can attorneys and their teams do to receive the best possible rough draft?
 We asked a few of our own powerhouse court reporters for their insight, and it turns out, there are a few things that make a big difference in the quality of the rough draft.
-In fact, there are enough thoughtful tips from our reporters that you’ll have to check back next week for more!
-This week let’s look at what you can do before the deposition to position the reporter to provide a sparkling rough draft.
+In fact, there are enough thoughtful tips from our reporters that you’ll have to check back for more!
+For right now, let’s look at what you can do before the deposition to position the reporter to provide a sparkling rough draft.

 Help your court reporter build a dictionary.
 Court reporters take down the record with speed and amazing apparent ease.
-One tool helping reporters do this is the dictionary they have built over their career, a lexicon pulled from a wide variety of case matters, with medical, legal, or technological terminology, and any other subject matter you can think of.
+One tool helping reporters do this is the dictionary they have built over their career, a lexicon pulled from a wide variety of case matters with medical, legal or technological terminology, and any other subject matter you can think of.
 But each case is unique, so to aid the reporter in building the dictionary relevant to your case, send them a list of specific names and terms.

 Speaking of dictionaries, provide spellings to the court reporter.
 This tip was universal, with every reporter highlighting how helpful it is to receive spellings from the legal team, either prior to the deposition or on breaks.
 This shaves off valuable minutes spent seeking correct spellings, meaning the rough is ready that much sooner, and is that much more accurate!